-Unlocking the Power of Relational Databases in a Serverless Architecture: A Guide to Using Amazon RDS with Lambda
+Unlocking the Power of Relational Databases in a Serverless Architecture

 Learn how to build serverless, Lambda-based, architectures that utilize Amazon RDS databases with a software stack including Python, FastAPI and SQLAlchemy.

-Unlocking the Power of Relational Databases in a Serverless Architecture: A Guide to Using Amazon RDS with Lambda
+Unlocking the Power of Relational Databases in a Serverless Architecture

 If you’ve been working in the cloud ecosystem, you’re likely familiar with the classic serverless setup involving API Gateway, AWS Lambda, and DynamoDB.
 This trio offers an out-of-the-box solution that’s easy to set up, scales automatically, and is highly reliable for most use cases.
 But what if your application requires the complex querying capabilities, transactional support, and data relationships that only a relational database can provide?
 Perhaps you’ve also come to appreciate the benefits of using an ORM and now want to modernize your existing web app—currently running on EC2—by transitioning to a serverless architecture while keeping your relational database intact.
 How can this be achieved with Amazon RDS in a serverless setup?